iqbals/Position_Specific_Estimated_Energy/README.md

 # Position_Specific_Estimated_Energy
 Position Specific Estimated Energy (PSEE) is a residue-wise energy score extracetd from protein sequence only for protein structure prediction.
+Citation: Iqbal S, Hoque MT (2016) Estimation of Position Specific Energy as a Feature of Protein Residues from Sequence Alone for Structural Classification.
+PLoS ONE 11(9): e0161452. doi:10.1371/journal… http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0161452